OPERA America Announces Recipients of Its 2015 National Opera Trustee Recognition Awards

 Through a competitive adjudication process, honorees are selected by the National Opera Trustee Recognition Program committee, led by OPERA America Board Member Carol F. Henry (chairman of the board of directors’ executive committee, Los Angeles Opera).
 Other committee members include: Elizabeth Eveillard (past chair of the board of trustees, The Glimmerglass Festival), Garry Fredericksen (past president of the board of directors, Indianapolis Opera), Ruth Orth (past chair of the board of trustees, Pensacola Opera) and Fillmore Wood (former vice chairman of the board of directors, Opera Pacific).

-The honorees represent a significant range of accomplishments, generosity and a deep devotion to promoting opera in their communities.
+The honorees display a significant range of accomplishments, profound generosity and a deep devotion to promoting opera in their communities.
 The following profiles illustrate just a few examples of their dedication.